Olihno/OSL_NRW_Linked/README.md

 ## Notes

-- The full choice set is very large (~15,000 sites), so we use stratified sampling by distance.
+- The full choice set is very large (~15,000 sites), so we use stratified importance sampling (Ben-Akiva and Lerman, 1985) by distance.
 - Chosen sites are identified if site marker from online mapping tool falls inside forest polygon or if distance to nearest forest is less than 50 m.
 - Observations for which the chosen site cannot be identified are stored in `failed_choice_matches_Apr16.csv` and dropped automatically.